Our son Kian was a hero.

 They were the longest 48hours of my family’s life, we didn’t want to leave his bedside hoping and praying he would take a breath or move his little fingers or something but, NOTHING.

-They told us we would have to make the decision for Kian if there was no activity from him.
+They told us we would have to make the decision for Kian if there was no activity.

 I asked myself how could I do that- there must be more they could do, anything, there was nothing more they could do for Kian the damage was already done.

 They had contacted London hospital to see if there was anything they had missed and there wasn’t.

 Saturday 13th February 2016 myself and Kian’s daddy had to make the decision to turn off Kian’s life support as that was the only way Kian was being kept alive.
 At 8.45pm we took our little man off the machine.
 Our little man was pronounced dead at 9pm.

 My handsome, blue eyed hero had lost his fifth and final battle with ANE.

 I wish there was more that could have been done for Kian but this horrible illness had killed our son and I would love to raise awareness.
 I would like to say trust your instincts and don’t let the doctors palm you off, watch your babies and have any flu symptoms checked out.
 I would hate for other families to go through what my family has.